 Procedure Information

-Please bring this leaflet and consent form with you when you attend for your appointment
+Please bring this patient information and consent form with you when you attend for your appointment.

 Helpline or enquiries (8.30am to 5.00pm Monday to Friday)